-a fraction of the total system height, and so small values are usually used.
-The intermixing defines the mixing of material index into the host material, and can be asymmetric (a -> b != b -> a).
+material:intermixing[index] = float [ 0-1 : default 1.0 ] Defines intermixing between adjacent materials in multilayer systems.
+The intermixing is defined as a fraction of the total system height, and so small values are usually used.
+The intermixing defines the mixing of material index into the host material, and can be asymmetric ( $a \rightarrow b = b \rightarrow a$ ).

-material:density = float [0-1 : default 1.0] defines the fraction of atoms to remove randomly from the material (density).
+material:density = float [ 0-1 : default 1.0 ] Defines the fraction of atoms to remove randomly from the material (density).

-material:continuous = flag [default off] is a keyword which defines materials which ignore granular CSG operations, such as particles, voronoi media and particle arrays.
+material:continuous = flag [ default off ] Defines materials which ignore granular CSG operations, such as particles, voronoi media and particle arrays.

-material:fill-space = flag [default off] is a keyword which defines materials which obey granular CSG operations, such as particles, voronoi media and particle arrays, but in-fill the void created.
+material:fill-space = flag [ default off ] Defines materials which obey granular CSG operations, such as particles, voronoi media and particle arrays, but in-fill the void created.
 This is useful for embedded nanoparticles and recording media with dilute interlayer coupling.

-material:couple-to-phononic-temperature = flag [default off] couples the spin system of the material to the phonon temperature instead of the electron temperature in pulsed heating simulations utilising the two temperature model.
+material:couple-to-phononic-temperature = flag [ default off ] Couples the spin system of the material to the phonon temperature instead of the electron temperature in pulsed heating simulations utilising the two temperature model.

 Typically used for rare-earth elements.

-material:temperature-rescaling-exponent = float [0-10 : default 1.0] defines the exponent when rescaled temperature calculations are used.
+material:temperature-rescaling-exponent = float [0-10: default 1.0] Defines the exponent when rescaled temperature calculations are used.
 The higher the exponent the flatter the magnetisation is at low temperature.
 This parameter must be used with temperature-rescaling-curie-temperature to have any effect.

-material:temperature-rescaling-curie-temperature = float [0-10,000 : default 0.0] defines the Curie temperature of the material to which temperature rescaling is applied.
+material:temperature-rescaling-curie-temperature = float [ 0-10,000 : de-fault 0.0 ] Defines the Curie temperature of the material to which temperature rescaling is applied.

-material:non-magnetic flag [default remove] defines atoms of that material as being non-magnetic.
+material:non-magnetic flag [default remove] Defines atoms of that material as being non-magnetic.
 Non-magnetic atoms by default are removed from the simulation and play no role in the simulation.
 If configuration output is specified then the positions of the non-magnetic atoms are saved and processed by the vdc utility.
 This preserves the existence of non-magnetic atoms when generating visualisations but without needing to simulate them artificially.
 The "keep" option preserves the non-magnetic atoms in the simulation for parallelization efficiency but instructs the dipole field solver to ignore them for improved accuracy.